stronnag/msp_set_rx/README.md

 As Go is available on pretty much any OS, you can easily verify that it works, with this small application.

+**NOTE: The previous, verbose version of this tool is now in the `legacy` branch, should you want to play with that**

 ## FC Prerequisites

-A supported FC
+* A supported FC
+* INAV v6 or later, earlier versions may work

 ```
 # Modern firmware (e.g INAV 1.8 and later)
 set receiver_type = MSP
 ```

-For older versions of this example, with INAV prior to INAV 1.8:
+For older versions of this example, with INAV prior to INAV 1.8, you can try:

 ```
 # for ancient firmware
 feature RX_MSP
 ```

-Note: `MSP_RC` assumes a "AERT" channel map. `MSP_SET_RAW_RC` honours the FC's channel map, so `msp_set_rx` uses the map set on the FC to send data, but always reports "AERT".

-Update RX data at 5Hz or better.

-Consider also (post inav 2.1) custom firmware with `#define USE_MSP_RC_OVERRIDE` in `target/common.h` and enabling the MSP RC override flight mode.
-It is also advisable to `make <TARGET_clean>` when changing such defines.

-Note that as this tool can cause motors to run, the usual "don't be stupid / remove props / secure the vehicle" warnings apply.
+However, don't be surprised if it fails.

+* The FC should have been configured to a state in which it can be armed:
+  - The sensors are calibrated
+  - Sensors are powered (e.g. GPS requiring battery)
+  - If necessary `nav_extra_arming_safety` may be set to `ALLOW_BYPASS`
+  - The arming channel is defined, with a range less than 1000

 ## Building